 It is the responsibility of the Head Teacher, under the School Standards and Framework Act 1998, to implement the school behaviour policy consistently throughout the school, and to report to Governors, when requested, on the effectiveness of the policy.
-It is also the responsibility of the Head Teacher to ensure the health, safety and welfare of all pupils in the school.
+It is also the responsibility of the Head Teacher to ensure the health, safety, and welfare of all pupils in the school.

 The Head Teacher supports the staff by implementing the policy, by setting the standards of behaviour, and by supporting staff in their implementation of the policy.
+New staff will have training on the school expectations of pupil behaviour during staff induction.